 Let's not beat around the bush.
 I suffered through Encore because frustration paved the way through the entire plot.
 I'm fine dealing with problems (emphasis on dealing), not running away and leaving people frustrated and angry.
 Urgh.
 I've enjoyed Shira Anthony's books in the past and I've had pretty high hopes that I would like Encore as well.
 My rating does by no means reflect the quality of the author's writing.
 In fact, the writing was good as expected but my low rating reflects my feelings and of those, I assure you, I've had enough.
 Unfortunately, they belong to the annoys-the-heck-outta-me category.

-Let me arrange a nice bouquet of
+Let me arrange a nice bouquet of flowers irritating issues: